 With over 11 million covered vehicles, Progressive is one of the largest auto insurance carriers in the United States and in Maryland.
 Progressive has the 3rd largest market share in Maryland behind State Farm and GEICO.
 Our law firm deals with a large number of cases against drivers insured by Progressive.
 Elsewhere on this website, we talk about our experiences in dealing with Progressive Insurance.
 Here, we discuss some of the most commonly asked questions about how Progressive handles car accident claims.

 Personal injury lawyers generally think that all insurance companies and their claims adjusters are cheap and unreasonable.
 But there is a food chain.
 Chubb Insurance, for example, is reasonable in relative terms.

-It is always a good idea to hire an experienced accident attorney to handling your insurance claim.
+It is always a good idea to hire an experienced accident attorney to handling your insurance claim if you are injured.
 The accident lawyers at Miller & Zois have handled thousands of claims with Progressive (and other insurance companies) in every county in Maryland.
-We know the claims adjusters and have the skills, experienced and reputation necessary to get the best possible result.
+Our lawyers know the claims adjusters and have the skills, experienced and reputation necessary to get the best possible result.
 Contact us online or call 1-800-553-8082.Insurance Claims & Settlements